-The last three decades has witnessed a dramatic increase in society’s interest in the welfare of farm animals (Fraser, 2001; Levy, 2004; Coleman, 2008) and consequently there has been increasing scrutiny of the use of farm animals.
+There has been a dramatic increase in society’s interest in the welfare of farm animals (Fraser, 2001; Levy, 2004; Coleman, 2008) and consequently there has been increased scrutiny of the use of farm animals.
 While consumer and public attitudes to animal welfare are likely to be influential in determining society’s use of farm animals, science has a critical role in underpinning governments’ decisions, on behalf of the community, on farm animal use, and the attendant conditions and compromises.

-Lack of awareness of factual information means that many people are ignorant of the conditions under which farm animals live, how they are treated and their species-specific requirements.
-Furthermore, failure to assure consumers, the general public, Governments, special interest groups and retailers that the welfare standards for farm animals are underpinned by sound science may risk the adoption of new technology in the animal industries and affect the profitability and viability of these industries by affecting specific animal uses (Hemsworth et al., 2007).
-Thus scientific information on how animals adapt or respond to farming practices needs to be disseminated to the general public.
+Many people are unaware of the factual information regarding the conditions under which farm animals live, how they are treated and their species-specific requirements.
+Furthermore, failure to assure consumers, the general public, governments, special interest groups and retailers that the welfare standards for farm animals are underpinned by sound science may risk the adoption of new technology in the animal industries that could affect the profitability and viability of these industries by affecting specific animal uses (Hemsworth et al., 2007).
+Thus, scientific information on how animals adapt or respond to farming practices needs to be disseminated to the general public.
 The exclusion of science from the welfare discussion will result in emotive arguments from sectional interests dominating community discussion.
 This is not to say that people’s emotional responses are not relevant to the discussion.
-Indeed such responses partly reflect current community values, however, they should contribute to, not preempt, the discussion.
+Indeed, such responses partly reflect current community values, however, they should contribute to, not preempt, the discussion.
 Alternatively, when research demonstrates that welfare is at risk, the livestock industries need to proactively respond by making the necessary changes in much the same way as they would adopt new technologies to improve health, nutrition and productivity (Hemsworth et al., 2007).

 While science and community values underpin the establishment, amendment or validation of industry welfare standards and practices, an understanding by industry of the basis of these standards and practices, particularly their scientific basis, is important for industry personnel to appreciate the need for improvements in animal welfare standards and practice and to achieve these improvements.
 Furthermore, as mentioned above, improved welfare in many cases may lead to improved individual animal productivity (Hemsworth and Coleman, 1998) since an important focus in improving animal welfare is reducing housing, husbandry and handling stress.

-The first concept, which is often called the biological functioning concept, equates poor welfare to biological dysfunction (Broom and Johnson, 1993; Hemsworth and Coleman, 1998), and thus a broad examination of the behavioural, physiological, health and fitness responses of animals are measured to judge animal welfare.
-The second concept, often called the affective state or feelings-based concept, defines animal welfare in terms of emotions and emphasizes reductions in negative emotions, such as pain and fear and frustration, and increases in positive emotions such as comfort and pleasure (Fraser, 2003).
+The first concept, which is often called the ‘biological functioning’ concept, equates poor welfare to biological dysfunction (Broom and Johnson, 1993; Hemsworth and Coleman, 1998), and thus a broad examination of the behavioural, physiological, health and fitness responses of animals are measured to judge animal welfare.
+The second concept, often called the ‘affective state’ or ‘feelings-based’ concept, defines animal welfare in terms of emotions and emphasises reductions in negative emotions, such as pain and fear and frustration, and increases in positive emotions such as comfort and pleasure (Fraser, 2003).
 This affective state concept has been promoted on the basis that animal welfare ultimately concerns animal feelings or emotions (Duncan, 2004).
 Measuring preferences of animals, using for example preference tests, has been used by scientists to assess animal welfare predominantly on the view that these preferences may be influenced by the animal’s emotions.
 While not well enunciated, the third concept promotes the principle that animals should be allowed to express their normal behaviour (Barnett and Hemsworth, 2009).
-This normal behaviour concept probably has the least credibility in science.
+This ‘normal behaviour’ concept probably has the least credibility in science.
 For example, there is broad agreement within science that it is often difficult to attribute actual suffering when the expression of certain behaviours is prevented or is absent when it would be expected to be present (Dawkins, 2003).
 Furthermore, as discussed by a number of authors, ‘wild’ behaviour may represent an animal’s efforts to survive in a life and death struggle or contest and therefore some ‘natural’ responses are adaptations to cope with extreme adverse situations.

-The validity of the welfare criteria can be tested in several ways (Barnett and Hemsworth, 2009): first, with the finding that there are correlations between independent measures of different concepts of animal welfare; and second, with the finding that an intuitively aversive condition reduces animal welfare on the basis of the measures of different concepts of animal welfare.
-Therefore, research examining the validity of these concepts and, in turn, methodologies, is necessary to understand the relationships between the concepts and indeed minimize the conceptual and methodological differences as discussed above.
+The validity of the welfare criteria can be tested in two predominant ways (Barnett and Hemsworth, 2009).
+Research has found that there are correlations between independent measures of different concepts of animal welfare, and it has also been shown that an intuitively aversive condition reduces animal welfare on the basis of the measures of different concepts of animal welfare.
+Therefore, research examining the validity of these concepts and methodologies, is necessary to understand the relationships between the different animal welfare concepts, which will ultimately minimise the actual conceptual and methodological differences as discussed above.

 Science has a clear contribution to make in forging better agreement on animal welfare assessment and in developing practical animal-based measures of animal welfare.
 Good scientific research provides a means of assessing the actual impact of housing, husbandry and handling threats to the welfare of poultry, however this research is far from complete, and the conclusions drawn on the welfare of animals are presently reliant on the approach that the researcher uses to assess welfare.
 What is lacking is a good understanding of how these different approaches to welfare assessment relate to one another.